How to Become a Luxury Handbag Reseller: Tips and Trciks Based on My Personal Story

 6. If You're Buying Remotely, Protect the Transaction

 Never - I'll say it again - NEVER pay directly to the seller before you have an item in your hands.
-Use any kind of protected transaction that guarantees that you'll receive the item and if something goes wrong, you can always get your money back.

 Steps to Take to Become a Luxury Bag Reseller: Selling